Angkor Region Gateway

-Today I arrived in Siem Reap – the capital city of Siem Reap Province in northwestern Cambodia and the gateway to the Angkor region.
-When I arrived at the Phnom Penh boat house this morning to board a boat to Siem Reap, they advised that because of a broken engine they were sending passengers via air-conditioned taxis.
+Today I arrived in Siem Reap in northwestern Cambodia – the capital of Siem Reap Province and the “gateway to the Angkor region“.
+When I arrived at the Phnom Penh boat house this morning to board a boat to Siem Reap, they advised that because of a broken engine, they were sending passengers via air-conditioned taxis.

 I was disappointed and had been looking forward to the boat ride.
 Cloudy skies and rain the night before cleaned the air making a river trip cooler and more pleasant.
 Since I had already booked accommodation in Siem Reap I agreed and got into the taxi with one other passenger – a 23-year-old student (Brad) from Palo Alto California.

 The drive took about five hours with a few stops, including a great lunch of traditional Cambodian food.
 It was nice to have someone to chat with, and Brad was bright and interesting.
 Our driver didn’t speak much English.
 Maybe I’ll take a boat returning to Phnom Penh, so I can experience the river journey.
 Plan to spend a few more days in Phnom Penh before moving on to other parts of Cambodia and then Vietnam.